About

 Is there a drop/add date?

-4. Withdrawal: Students who drop a course after the second class meeting and before the start of the fourth week will receive no refund but will earn a “W” on their transcript.
-Students may not drop after the third week and will receive a letter grade.
+• Withdrawal: Within weeks three and four of a term, students who drop a course will receive no refund and will earn a “W” on their transcript.
+Students cannot drop after this time and will receive a letter grade.

 What is the transfer credit policy?

-Students may request to transfer credits of graduate courses from another graduate institution.
+Degree students may request to transfer credits of graduate courses from another graduate institution.
 Undergraduate credits will not be accepted.
-Acceptance of credits will be conducted on a case-by-case basis and may require a course description from the other institution’s catalog.
+Acceptance of credits will be conducted on a case-by-case basis, will require an academic transcript, and may require a course description or syllabus from the other institution’s catalog.
+Transfer credit cannot be applied to a certificate degree.
+To request transfer credit, please email the registrar (registrar@davenantinstitute.org).

 How do the residential courses work?